bradymiller/bradymiller.github.io/todo/index.md

 1. Terry HFCA printout.
 1. Sherwin document drag and drop.
 1. Art x10 4010 smackdown.
+1. Terry duplicate appt bug fix (waiting for some details on this bug and plan to help integrate this fix).
 1. Matrix data entry validation (<span style="color: green">assigned to Rod</span>).
 1. Visolve layout buttons (waiting for theme fixes by Robert).
 1. Terry patient portal app scheduling (check with Terry if ready for a review).